cchudsc/Getting-and-Cleaning-Data-Course-Project/README.md

 testingActivityFile = "UCI HAR Dataset\\test\\y_test.txt"
 testingSubjectFile = "UCI HAR Dataset\\test\\subject_test.txt"
 ```
-* When the scripts starts, it will check for required files under folder "UCI HAR Dataset, if any of required file is missing, it would download the dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and extract the file downloaded in working directory
+* When the scripts starts, it will check for required files under folder "UCI HAR Dataset, if any of the required file is missing, it would download the dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and extract the file downloaded in working directory
 ```
 #Download and unzip files
 if (!all(file.exists(c(featureFile,activityLabelFile,